jcadima/jcadima/README.md

 ### About me
-Experienced Senior Backend Developer with a proven track record in constructing robust web applications.
-Proficient in designing and sustaining the structural integrity of software applications and scalable systems, my specialization lies in backend development, particularly focused on Laravel, Node.js, JavaScript, Docker, and API design.
+Experienced Senior Backend Developer with a proven track record in constructing robust web applications, my specialization lies in backend development, particularly focused on Laravel, Node.js, JavaScript, Docker, and API design.
 <br>